RWS/dxa-web-application-java/README.md

 The directory `tridion-libs` contains these libraries.
 See the `README.md` in that directory for instructions.

+Also, the DD4T libraries need to be installed in your local Maven repository.
+The version of DD4T that this project needs is in a separate project, `dd4t-java`.
+Install that project in your local Maven repository by running `mvn clean install` in the `dd4t-java` project.

 ## Configuration

 Some configuration needs to be done in the following configuration files.
 These configuration files are in the directory